Renegade Rows – Do You Make These Mistakes? Part II

 The second issue is whether you do the renegade rows with proper form to ensure that your core gets maximum stimulation.
 So in this article I will address the issue of proper form in more detail.

-[This guys is twisting like mad.
+This guy is twisting like mad.
 Remember, this is an exercise in stabilization.
-It is NOT a back/rowing exercise]
+It is NOT a back/rowing exercise.

 Renegade Rows are done to teach and enhance core stabilization.
 Low reps are the only option here.
 Sets of 10 while good for fatiguing the muscle and building it up, are USELESS here.
 Maximal contraction is the goal when training for stabilization.